swiss-transplant-cohort-study/3LC-user-manual/docs/source/organ.rst

 Organ
 ########

-Primary non-function (PNF)
+Primary non-function
 ***************************************************************

-**Definition of PNF**: The transplanted organ never started working (properly)
+**Primary non-function (PNF) definition: The transplanted organ never started working (properly)

 **Date for PNF in 3LC**: Date of diagnosis of PNF by a physician.
 This might be days or weeks after transplantation.

-In case that the date of PNF is the same as the transplantation, please set the date of the FUP and the PNF on the day after the transplantation and open a ticket and ask the Admin to change it to the transplantation date.
+.. warning:: If the date of PNF is the same as the transplantation date, please set the date of the FUP and the PNF on the day after the transplantation and open a ticket and ask the Admin to change it to the transplantation date.

 How to enter a PNF in 3LC
 ================================